Paraplatin (carboplatin)

 Carboplatin Black Box Warnings

 The FDA uses a special warning label on medications for the most severe and life-threatening side effects and complications.
 Carboplatin comes with a few black box warnings.
-Both patients and doctors should weigh the risks and consequences of the potential benefits of this drug:

 - One serious warning for carboplatin is that it can suppress the bone marrow.
 The risk of this side effect increases with dosage.
 The bone marrow produces new blood cells, so suppression can lead to anemia, bleeding, and infections.
 These side effects can be severe enough to require blood transfusions.[1]